-- ¼ cup melted butter
+- ⅓ cup salted butter melted

-- 1 cup packed brown sugar
+- 1 ¼ cups brown sugar packed

-- 1 teaspoon pure vanilla extract
+- 2 teaspoons vanilla extract

 - 1 teaspoon white vinegar

-- ¾ cup raisins or chopped pecans
+- ¾ cup raisins*

 - Whisk together the melted butter, brown sugar, vanilla, vinegar, and eggs in a medium bowl.

-- Let cool before serving.
+- Let cool slightly or to room temperature before serving.
 Enjoy!